teaching-on-testbeds/cloud-chi/index.md

 apiVersion: apps/v1
 kind: Deployment
 metadata:
-  name: gourmetgram-kube-app
+  name: gourmetgram-app
-  namespace: kube-gourmetgram
+  namespace: gourmetgram-production
 ```

 While a Service describes the network endpoint, the Deployment describes the pods that will run and actually implement the service.
 (In Kubernetes, a **pod** is a container or a group of containers that are deployed and scaled together; we'll stick to one-container-per-pod.)
-We have named our deployment `gourmetgram-kube-app`.
+We have named our deployment `gourmetgram-app`.

 Next, we will specify more details of the Deployment.
 Paste this into the file: